 William Grassie: Engaged Contemplations

-Being contrarian tourists and avid sailors, we decided this was a perfect time to visit the Greek Islands.
-But as we sailed the 46-foot yacht from island to island, my thoughts were less about these financial woes and more of a meditation on the environmental collapse that began in this region with the Bronze and Iron ages.
+As we sailed the 46-foot yacht from island to island, my thoughts were less about the Greek financial crisis and more of a meditation on the environmental collapse that began in this region with the Bronze and Iron ages.

 Join Metanexus Today